The .22 Magnum pistol is a rare bird, but we pick four top options in the caliber to satiate even the most finicky rimfire fan.

 Magazine: 14 Rounds

-When the Kel-Tech labs unleashed this Frankenstein’s monster around a decade ago, it was met with—to be honest—furrowed brows.
+When the Kel-Tec labs unleashed this Frankenstein’s monster around a decade ago, it was met with—to be honest—furrowed brows.
 What exactly was the angle of the plasticity, futuristic-looking .22 Magnum pistol?
 Not easily categorized, the new-wave heater nonetheless shouldered its way on the market, if for no other reason than sheer, unadulterated firepower.
 There aren’t many problems that can’t be solved with 30 rounds on tap.

 Yes, for those unfamiliar with the PMR-30, that’s its hook—capacity.
 Which, when you put your mind to it, makes this fairly difficult to classify pistol quite useful for many applications.
 Backwoods insurance policy, rucksack’s best friend, inconspicuous truck gun—in essence, Jack-of-all-trades.
 Perhaps its most agreed-upon role is as a bug-out bag pistol.

-Next to firepower, the PMR-30’s lightweight is its greatest asset.
-Even fully juiced it doesn’t weigh much more than a centerfire duty pistol.
+Next to firepower, the PMR-30’s light weight is its greatest asset.
+Even fully juiced, it doesn’t weigh much more than a centerfire duty pistol.
 And for all its idiosyncrasies, the pistol is easy and comfortable to run, even delightful.
 It fits the hand well, boasts a snappy trigger and, thanks to Hi-Viz sights, is relatively quick on target.
 Overall, it offers a lot for someone in the market for something a bit different, but functional.

 Caliber: .22 Magnum